MWATelescope/log_processing/README.md

 python main.py [OPTIONS]

 OPTIONS:
     --log_path      Path to a directory contain the logs to process.
 Defaults to ../logs --cfg           Path to a config file.
 The config file should contain information about the local database. (defaults to ../cfg/config.cfg)
     --dry_run       Do not run the function handler for each line, just log it instead --verbose       Enable verbose logging (default)
+    --setup_script  Path to a SQL file which will be used to configure the database prior to processing.
 ```

 ## Configuration